Aboriginal sites of New South Wales: Imitations

-It is worth noting that there are many imitation sites, in which Europeans created imitations of Aboriginal art, usually in the form of rock carvings.
+There are also a number of imitation sites, in which Europeans created imitations of Aboriginal art, usually in the form of rock carvings.
 One of the most prominent examples is a large carving of a kangaroo alongside a walking track at Grotto Point, in the Sydney Harbour National Park.
-This has been known for some time to be an imitation (or fake, as some would say).
+This has been known for some time to be an imitation.